Sledmine/forge/README.md

 - Rcon messages come with full range compression to send specific values like floats that are hard to send via string message, for example coordinates and rotation values for every object are too important to keep them exactly in the same way they were sent, the compression used in Forge ensures the maximum and the minimum exact value at the moment of decompression using `string.pack` and `string.unpack` from **Lua 5.3** (SAPP uses **Lua 5.1**, but some compatibility with **Lua 5.3** can be achived by implemeting a compatibility library, bringing `string.unpack` and `string.pack` as a backport)

 # Building Forge

-Forge tagset is not available to the public yet, somehow it will be available here later.

 To bundle the lua code you need to be sure to have all the required dependencies installed on the project.
 Currently all the required dependencies are stored in this repository so there is no need to gather external dependencies by now, then you can use [Mercury](https://github.com/Sledmine/Mercury) to bundle the project using the next command line on the project folder: